The trial was set to start January 30 after a delay in September

-The motion to continue the trial for 60 days filed on December 22 said Edwards' "unexpected" medical issue is explained in a sealed exhibit.
-The issue will "prevent a trial of this matter during the January 2012 criminal term," according to the motion, and cannot be resolved before the end of the term.
+The motion to continue the trial for 60 days filed Thursday says Edwards’ “unexpected” medical issue is explained in a sealed exhibit.
+The issue will “prevent a trial of this matter during the January 2012 criminal term,” according to the motion, and cannot be resolved before the end of the term.

 Attorneys for Edwards, who was the Democratic vice-presidential nominee in 2004 alongside John Kerry, also say in the motion a January trial would not give them enough time to prepare, especially given the “unusual and complex” prosecution.

 “Since this trial date was set, the government has produced as part of the discovery process an additional 103,102 pages of material including more than 91,000 e-mails as well as 26 voice mails received by cooperating witnesses between 2007 and 2010,” the motion says.
 In addition, both the government and Edwards are seeking evidence from North Carolina state courts.

 “Absent a continuance, Mr. Edwards’ counsel will not be able to effectively use the evidence the government was obligated to provide him … and this, in turn, threatens Mr. Edwards’ right to effective counsel and a fair trial,” according to the motion.

 “This is not hyperbole.
 Mr. Edwards’ counsel are experienced trial lawyers and they are and have been working hard – long hours, late nights and weekends – and they have not made it their practice to seek unwarranted continuances.”